Corporate Banking

 The wizard pattern for account creation user confidence over speed was the right trade-off for this context

-Designing within the existing platform system integration felt native rather than bolted on
+Designing within the existing system integration felt native

 What I Would Do Differently

-Design the analytics dashboard in parallel it's a Phase 2 feature but users asked for it in every session; having initial concepts ready would have set clearer expectations
+Scope the analytics dashboard in parallel users asked for it in every session

 Behind the Scenes